 Signs of Trouble: When to Call Your Dentist

 At Dupont Dental, we are committed to preserving your oral health.
 Whenever possible, we strive to maintain your natural tooth structure.
-However, there are times when a tooth extraction is necessary to prevent worsening damage.
+But a tooth extraction is sometimes necessary to prevent more tooth damage.
 Contact our office today to schedule a consultation and learn more about the procedure and your restoration options.